-If it is Monday, that means there is likely a pot of dried beans simmering on my stove.
+If it is Monday, there will likely be a pot of dried beans on my stove.

 I have been asked many times about what I eat daily.
-Beans, grains, seeds, nuts, vegetables, and fruits are part of almost every meal.
+Beans, grains, seeds, nuts, and vegetables are part of almost every meal.
 I never eat processed foods, nor do I eat pork or beef.
-If the hostess serves chicken, I will have some.
-Occasionally, I will have a piece of wild-caught grilled fish.
+However, if the hostess serves chicken, I will have some.
+Occasionally, I have a piece of wild-caught grilled fish.

 I soak dried beans and grains for at least twelve hours.
-The next day, I drain them and add them to a pot of fresh purified water.
-After letting the water come to a gentle boil, I turn down the heat to low and let the beans and grains simmer for about two hours or until the beans are just starting to get tender.
-If the beans are old, it may take as long as four hours for them to cook.
+The next day, I drain them and add them to a pot of fresh water.
+After letting the water come to a gentle boil, I turn down the heat to low and let the beans and grains simmer for about two hours or until the beans get tender.
+If the beans are old, they may take as long as four hours to cook.

-When the beans are just starting to get tender, it is time to add spices and herbs.
+When the beans become tender, it is time to add spices and herbs.
 If you add salt, save it until the very end because salt makes the beans tough when added during the cooking process.
-This big pot of beans will be eaten for my late in the day meal each day.
-They may be served as a side dish to steamed broccoli and butternut squash, as hummus, added to vegetable soup, or just added to the top of a big salad with more vegetables.
+This big pot of beans will be eaten for my late-in-the-day meal each day.
+For example, they are served as a side dish to steamed broccoli and butternut squash, as hummus, added to vegetable soup, or added to the top of a big salad with more vegetables.

 Some of the spices and flavors I add near the end of the cooking process include:

 Minced Dried Onion